kfchou/kfchou.github.io/_posts/2024-11-16-pytest-addopts.md

 ---
 layout: post
-title:  Pytest command line interaction
+title:  Specifying tests via command line arguments
-categories: [Python, Tutorials, virtual environments, pytest]
+categories: [Python, Tutorials, Pytest]
-excerpt:
+excerpt: Maybe you've parametrized your test, but want to give custom parameters to debug specific cases.
+This is done most efficiently by passing in command line arguments.
+How do we do this in the pytest framework?
 ---

 In the past couple of posts, I've written about using markers and fixtures to help you write better tests.
 So now your project has a high test coverage, and you've caught bugs.
 To investigate, you want to access specific tests with specific parameters.
 And perhaps you also want to run tests with different parameters without changing your code.
 So, how do you structure your test to achieve this?

-Let's illustrate the solution with an exmaple.
+Let's illustrate the solution with an example.
 You want to create a test with four parameters, A, B, C, and D. Additionally, you have the following requirements:
 1. Have default values for each parameter,
 2. Specify values for a subset of the parameters if desired (such as via the command line)
 3. Use `pytest.mark.parametrize()` to parametrize a subset of parameters